 It is the cheapest to track Gorillas in Congo at Virunga.
 However you may have to pay a hefty price for your life.

 Uganda on the other hand boasts of some of the most well maintained national parks, and a stunning river basin created by River Nile.
-It would not be an exaggeration I visited uganda mainly to see Nile bursting out the 7 Meter gap through Murchison Falls.
+It would not be an exaggeration I visited Uganda mainly to see Nile bursting out the 7 Meter gap through Murchison Falls.

 Is it safe to visit Uganda?